Orthognathic Surgery (Jaw Surgery) | SEAFORTH ORAL SURGERY, Montreal

 • Gummy smile, which occurs when there is disproportionate exposure of the gums when smiling.

-Such issues can occur form birth or from environmental sources, such as an injury.
+Such issues can occur from birth or from environmental sources, such as an injury.
 Your oral surgeon will examine your mouth and facial area to create a treatment plan that is best for you.
 This involves the use of comprehensive facial x-rays and computer video imaging to illustrate how your bite will look like after surgery.
 This will also allow you to understand the treatment process better.

 Planning for your corrective jaw surgery